 I would recommend you start here - How to fix a hole in a plaster wall.
 It includes the tools and materials that you will need.
 If there's a lot of damage to the wall, you might consider replacing it, but I'm sure you will find the repairs are quick and easy.

-With older-style plasterboard with hair in it the good news is that the repair job is exactly the same as if you had newer-style Gyprock walls.
-The Bunnings D.I.Y.
-Advice How to fix a hole in a plaster wall has step-by-step instructions to follow. - Jason
+With older-style plasterboard with hair in it the good news is that the repair job is exactly the same as if you had newer-style Gyprock walls. - Jason

 We hosted an 18th birthday party and there was some over-enthusiastic dancing that meant I had to repair four holes in the wall.
 I’d never done it before.
 Patched the holes successfully and they look almost perfect.

 I’ve had trouble with a crack.
 Made a bit of a mess by putting too much filler on, then sanding it back it can still look uneven and messy.
 But I found it just needed a good sand once it was all nice and dry.